Beaver Island Conservancy worked with community partners to ensure the conservation and permanent protection of 1631 feet of Lake Michigan shoreline!

 We do not share your personal information.

-Disclaimer: All information on this website has been written and submitted by real persons, not by Artificial Intelligence techonology.
+Disclaimer: the contents of this website have been written by real persons, not by Artificial Intelligence techonology.
 We have tried to be accurate in our writings.
 We welcome questions and corrections, and apologize for any mistakes or oversights in this document.

 Powered by GoDaddy and BetterWorld.org